-This course will provide learners with a general awareness of the consumer protections contained in the Australian Consumer Law (ACL), particularly provisions relating to misleading or deceptive conduct, unfair practices and unfair contract terms.
+Written in partnership with leading law firm Lander & Rogers, Compliance Essentials – Consumer Law will provide workers with a general awareness of the consumer protections contained in the Australian Consumer Law (ACL).
+In particular, it outlines the ACL provisions relating to misleading or deceptive conduct, false or misleading representations, unfair practices and pricing, unconscionable conduct and unfair contract terms.

 On completing this course, learners should be able to: